MicrosoftDocs/win32/desktop-src/SysInfo/ntsetsysteminformation.md

 ### SystemInformation

-A pointer to a buffer thatspe cifies the new information.
+A pointer to a buffer that specifies the new information.
 The size and structure of this information varies depending on the value of the *SystemInformationClass* parameter.
 For more information, see the description of the *SystemInformation* parameter for [NtQuerySystemInformation](/windows/win32/api/winternl/nf-winternl-ntquerysysteminformation).